 - Her favorite video on the internet is the one with Madeline Kahn playing the Metropolitan Opera Quiz on PBS.

-- One time Robert Plant told her “There are a lot of weirdo journalists out there but you’re not one of them” and he could have just been saying that to be polite but let’s all just believe that he sincerely meant it.
+- One time Robert Plant told her “There are a lot of weirdo journalists out there but you’re not one of them” and he was probably just saying that to be polite but let’s all believe that he meant it for real.

-That’s the most you will ever know about her, but you can follow her on Twitter and Instagram if you so desire.
+That’s the most you will ever know about her!
+But you can follow her on Twitter and Instagram for more fun facts if you so desire.

 If you have any book-related questions, she is represented by Nicki Richesin at Dunow, Carlson & Lerner.